rla/prolog-markdown/README.md

 ## Deviations from the Gruber's Markdown

  * Various cases for tight markup (no separate lines between blocks).
  * No special encoding for mail addresses.
-I think that would confuse very few bots.
  * Line break rule creates `<br>` not `<br />`.
+ * No in-word emphasis with underscores.

 ## Installation